-When 25 December falls on a Friday Friday 25 December The provisions for work on a public holiday apply Except that any employee working on 25, 26 and 28 December will be entitled to two public holidays.
+When 25 December falls on a Friday

+Except that any employee working on 25, 26 and 28 December will be entitled to two public holidays.
 Any employee working on all four of these days will be entitled to a maximum of two public holidays and one "Sunday".

-Saturday 26 December The provisions for work on a public holiday apply Sunday 27 December The provisions for work on a Sunday apply Monday 28 December The provisions for work on a public holiday apply Friday 1 January The provisions for work on a public holiday apply
+Friday 25 The provisions for work

+December on a public holiday apply

+Saturday 26 The provisions for work

+December on a public holiday apply

+Sunday 27 The provisions for work

+December on a Sunday apply

+Monday 28 The provisions for work

+December on a public holiday apply

+The provisions

+for work

+on a public

+holiday apply

-When 25 December falls on a Saturday Saturday 25 December The provisions for work on a public holiday apply Except that any employee working on 25, 27 and 28 Sunday 26 December The provisions for work on a public holiday apply December will be entitled to a maximum of two public holidays.
-Any employee
+When 25 December falls on a Saturday

+Except that any employee working on 25, 27 and 28 December will be entitled to a maximum of two public holidays.
+Any employee working on 25, 26 and 27 December or on 26, 27 and 28 December or on all four of these days will be entitled to a maximum of two public holidays and one "Sunday".

+Saturday 25 December

-Monday 27 December The provisions for work on a public holiday apply working on 25, 26 and 27 December or on 26, 27 and 28 December or on all four of these days will be entitled to a maximum of two public holidays and one "Sunday".
-Tuesday 28 December The provisions for work on a public holiday apply Saturday 1 January The provisions for work on a public holiday apply Except that an employee working on 1 and 3 January will be entitled to a maximum of one public holiday.
-Any Employee working on all three of these days will be entitled to one public holiday and one "Sunday".
-Sunday 2 January The provisions for work on a Sunday apply Monday 3 January The provisions for work on a public holiday apply
+Sunday 26 December The provisions for work on a public holiday apply Monday 27 December The provisions for work on a public holiday apply Tuesday 28 December The provisions for work on a public holiday apply Except that an employee working on 1 and 3 January will be entitled to a maximum of one public holiday.Any Employee Saturday 1 January The provisions for work on a public holiday apply Employee working on all three of these days will be entitled to one public holiday and one "Sunday".

-When 25 December falls on a Sunday Saturday 24 December The normal provisions for work on a Saturday apply Sunday 25 December The provisions for work on a public holiday apply Any employee working on all three of these days will be entitled to a maximum of two public holiday and one "Sunday".
-Monday 26 December The provisions for work on a public holiday apply Tuesday 27 December The provisions for work on a public holiday apply Sunday 1 January The provisions for work on a public holiday apply Except that any employee working on both of these days will be entitled to a maximum of one public holiday and one "Sunday".
-Monday 2 January The provisions for work on a public holiday apply
+Sunday 2 January The provisions for work on a Sunday apply Monday 3 January The provisions for work on a public holiday apply Table 21 When 25 December falls on a Sunday Saturday 24 December The normal provisions for work on a Saturday apply Any employed working on all three of these days will Sunday 25 December The provisions for work on a public holiday apply be entitled to a maximum of two public holiday and one "Sunday".

+Monday 26 The provisions for work

+December on a public holiday apply

+Tuesday 27 The provisions for work

+December on a public holiday apply

+Except that any employee working on

+both of these days will be

+entitled to a maximum of

+one public holiday and

+The provisions for work one "Sunday".

+Sunday 1 January on a public holiday apply

+The provisions for work

+Monday 2 January on a public holiday apply

-- 1. Staff will be entitled to the rate of pay which would normally apply to public holiday working. - 2.
-Local partnerships are free to vary these provisions to meet local operational needs, so long as there are no more than three public holidays in the combined Christmas and New Year holiday period.
+1. Staff will be entitled to the rate of pay which would normally apply to public holiday working.

+2. Local partnerships are free to vary these provisions to meet local operational needs, so long as there are no more than three public holidays in the combined Christmas and New Year holiday period.